 - Wikimedia Commons

 There’s so much to learn about type.
 Before you use it as a dominant graphical element, check these sites for inspiration.
+In addition, see What Font Should I Use? for the basics of typography.
+If you must manage a lot of text, see Designing Text-based Information.

 11. “Best Designed” Websites